Tell Hadidi: History

+Early Bronze

 The site was first occupied at the beginning of the Early Bronze Age EB I (circa 3300 BC) about the Uruk Period.
 There are nine EB I architectural levels.
 The city developed to its maximum extent of about 135 hectares in the later part of the Early Bronze Age EB III (circa 2300 BC) and was destroyed around 2000 BC.

+Late Bronze

+In the Late Bronze, this region came under the Mitanni Empire.
+Around 1345 BC, the Mitanni Empire collapsed and the region came under the Hittites.
+Towards the end of the Late Bronze the Assyrians competed with the Hittites.

+Mitanni period

 Occupation continued, on a much reduced scale and only on the upper tell, into the Late Bronze Age (IA and IB), ending circa 1200 BC.
-There are also significant Roman Empire remains, circa 1st to 3rd century, and some Islamic remains, circa 12th to 14th century.
 For a time in the Late Bronze Age, circa 1500 BC, the city was under the control of the Mitanni Empire.
 It may have also been under the control of the Hittite Empire at one point.

-Tablets
+Archive

 The most significant element discovered was a 15th century BC (Late Bronze Age) building ("Tablet Building" in Area H, Stratum 6) that was violently destroyed by fire.
 In it were found a few cuneiform tablets.
 Along with them were a number of large storage jars, vats, cups, jars, and cooking pots.
 The tablets identified the building as the residence of "Yaya, son of Huziru, son of Dagan" and the cities name as Azu (otherwise known only from records of the city of Alalakh).
 There were eleven complete cuneiform tablets (eight found in a jar), three almost complete tablets, and three tablet fragments.
 They are held in the National Museum of Aleppo in Syria.

 The Tell Hadidi text are primarily of a legal nature and include five sale documents, three administrative lists of names, two legal documents, a letter, and a will (Had-9) of Yaya the owner of the home.
 Four of the individuals listed in the tablets are also known from tablets recovered at Ekalte.
-The most common divine name used is that of Dagan, followed by various forms of the Storm God including Tessup the Hurian version.
+The most common divine name used is that of Dagan, followed by various forms of the Storm God including Tessup the Hurrian version.
 The tablets have not been formally published but Robert Whiting of the Oriental Institute of Chicago made preliminary transcriptions and translations available online.
 One tablet (Had-9), and official Mitanni leter order, is significant because it set a chronology synchronism between Azu, Ekalte, and Emar.

+Late periods

+There are also significant Roman Empire remains, circa 1st to 3rd century, and some Islamic remains, circa 12th to 14th century.